If you have a flock or herd that you have to manage on a regular basis, adding a canine partner may be a big help.

 Is your dog an athlete?
 It takes a little extra care to bring a dog to this level of performance.
 This book will walk you through the process.

-For truly small farms, these draft animals can be quite useful in their own way, transporting tools, produce, firewood, small children, or whatever else is required.
+For truly small farms, these draft animals can be quite useful, transporting tools, produce, firewood, small children, and more.

 The three most common types of livestock that herding dogs work with in the United States are ducks, sheep, and cattle.
 Other animals that are regularly herded with dogs are chickens, geese, turkeys, and goats.
 Some talented dogs can herd all of these species.
 However, many others are a little more specialized, particularly in theContinue reading “A Guide to Herding by Livestock Species”

 The premise is that you cannot teach a dog to herd, simply because it already knows how.
 Instead, your role is that of pack leader.